ehealthsuisse/ch-epr-adr-ppq/README.md

-# CH-EPR-ADR-PPQ
+# Privacy Policy Templates according to CH:ADR/CH:PPQ
-ADR/PPQ Privacy Policy Templates according to the Swiss Electronic Patient Record (EPR)
+These Privacy Policy Templates are used in context of the Swiss Electronic Patient Record (EPR) by the (reference) commmunities.
+The most recent versions of the templates are provieded here on GitHub exclusively.
+The website https://www.e-health-suisse.ch/specs ("Relevante Spezifikationen") now references this GitHub repository. eHealth Suisse is in charge of updating the files if necessary.